 In a dead-end job, the thought of sitting at the same desk, doing the exact same work for the same boss, with the same amount of money you make today, five years from now is nightmare material.
 It’s healthy to have ambitious career goals—securing a more senior position, learning new, in-demand skills, taking on new projects and responsibilities—and dead-end jobs can seriously suppress those ambitions.

 But no matter how hopeless or burnt out you feel, there are always lessons to be learned from a stagnant position.
-Let’s learn more about this topic: six common signs you’re in a dead-end job, what we can learn from them, how to leave a dead-end job.
+Let’s learn more about this topic: six common signs you’re in a dead-end job, what we can learn from them, and how to leave a dead-end job.

 1. Your responsibilities haven’t evolved since you started